 - You may apply for a second loan only if it is for an additional endorsement and you have completed the full teaching service obligation of the first award.

-- We will not award the retooling conditional loan for endorsements that have already been completed.
+- The retooling conditional loan cannot be used for endorsements that have already been completed.

 - Veterans of the U.S. Armed Forces; and

 - National Guard members.

 Preference will also be given to the candidates pursuing Bilingual Education and English Language Learner (ELL) endorsements who are:

 - Assigned to schools required under state or federal accountability measures to implement a plan for improvement; or

 - Assigned to schools whose enrollment of ELL students has increased an average of more than 5% per year over the previous three years.

 What should I know as a conditional loan recipient?

 The retooling conditional loan is a loan that the state will forgive in exchange for meeting the teaching service obligation.
 Funds are distributed directly to the recipient following the terms outlined in the Promissory Note.